 Bottle caps are removed and discarded prior to the recycling of plastic or glass bottles and most refuse companies require you to remove the bottle cap before putting the bottle in your recycling box.

-Plastic bottles are made from either polyethylene terephthalate (plastic #1) or high density polyethylene (plastic #2) but the plastic caps themselves can be made from high density polyethylene (plastic #2), low density polyethylene (plastic #4) or polypropylene (plastic #5).
+Plastic bottles are made from either polyethylene terephthalate (plastic #1) or high density polyethylene (plastic #2) but the plastic caps themselves can be made from high density polyethylene (plastic #2), low density polyethylene (plastic #4) or most often from polypropylene (plastic #5).

 The polyethylene caps are the caps that you can deform easily if you squeeze or bend them with your fingers.
 These can be included with the plastic bottles in your recycling collection.
 An example of a polyethylene cap, is the flat cap commonly found on the top of plastic milk jugs.
 These caps push on to the top of the bottle rather than having a screw thread.
 Caps with a screw thread are usually made from polypropylene.